 The occasional single dirty sock or craft project gone wrong will make itself known as you move through the house.
 Keep a contractor bag with you so you can collect these things as you find them.

-Clear off your countertops (you’ll be shocked at what you find under the toaster), and give them a thorough scrub.
+Clear off your countertops (you’ll be shocked at what you find under the toaster, and even inside it), and give them a thorough scrub.
 For acrylic countertops, simple dish soap and warm water will do the trick.
 If you have counters that stain easily like linoleum, you’ll want to use baking soda and warm water to finish the job. - Thelma Meyer, Mrs. Meyer’s Clean Day

 Dismantle the toilet seat, and apply a paste of baking soda and water on all the target areas.
 Drop two tablets of antacid into the toilet, and let it fizz.
 While these two treatments sink in, focus on cleaning the rest of the bathroom. - Lauren Haynes, Star Domestic Cleaners

 Use a mixture of white vinegar and dish soap, or a paste of baking soda and water, and apply to the walls of the shower and inside the tub.
 Let sit for three minutes, then scrub away and rinse with warm water. - Haynes

 For glass shower doors, all you need is a squeegee, white vinegar, and water.
 Simply combine and wipe down.
 If you have a shower curtain, throw it in the washer (the liner, too!) and air dry.
 For future tub times, keep your door cracked to curb mildew buildup.

 Also, don't forget to clean your drains, vanity, and medicine cabinet—there are tons of areas in the bathroom we should be cleaning, but don't.
 Check out the full list of easy-to-miss areas here.